-According to their resolution (which you can read in its entirety by clicking here (in Spanish), starting on page 138), the system has been strained by a significant increase in the number of residency applications.
-Prospective residents have not received responses to their applications in a timely manner.
+According to their resolution (which you can read in its entirety by clicking here (in Spanish), starting on page 138), the system has been strained by a significant increase in residency applications.
+Prospective residents have not received responses to their applications promptly.
 Immigration has been subjected to constant court rulings for unconstitutional requirements and never-ending appeals, putting even more strain on its resources.

 As a result of this situation, Immigration has been looking for ways to streamline the application process.
-As a result, they’ve decided to review the requirements and remove those that don’t have a significant legal impact on the residency application, as well as tweak others to make the process more flexible for the applicant.
+As a result, they’ve decided to review the requirements, remove those that don’t have a significant legal impact on the residency application, and tweak others to make the process more flexible for the applicant.

 The changes include:

 - Criminal background checks.
-In countries with multiple legal jurisdiction levels (such as the USA, Canada or Mexico) applicants will need to provide the criminal federal background check document, duly apostilled or legalized depending on the country.
-If the federal record shows arrests or pending legal processes, the applicant should also provide a certification from the local jurisdiction in question, in order to show the end result of that process.
+In countries with multiple legal jurisdiction levels (such as the USA, Canada, or Mexico), applicants must provide the criminal federal background check document duly apostilled or legalized, depending on the country.
+Suppose the federal record shows arrests or pending legal processes.
+In that case, the applicant should also provide a certification from the local jurisdiction to show the end result of that process.

 - Birth certificates.
-These documents no longer need to be less than 6 months old, as long as they are in good condition, display the required information, and are apostilled or legalized depending on the jurisdiction.
+These documents no longer need to be under 6 months old as long as they are in good condition, display the required information, and are apostilled or legalized, depending on the jurisdiction.

 - Passport.
-Copies of every page of the passport are no longer required — only the photo page with the personal details, the page with the entry visa (if it were necessary), and the page with the entry stamp.
+Copies of every passport page are no longer required — only the photo page with the personal details, the page with the entry visa (if necessary), and the page with the entry stamp.

-- For residency categories that require proof of economic solvency, the requirements have been reduced to only one (1) documentary item depending on the residency category.
+- The residency categories requiring proof of economic solvency have been reduced to only one (1) documentary item, depending on the residency category.

 The following items are NOT needed anymore to apply: